moonline/UW.Olivos-Roche/Paper.rst

        * Crowded in peek hours
        * Frequencies drop in the evening

-The public transport offer is good in Olivos Roche, services are available up to late hours in the evening.
+The transit offer is good in Olivos Roche, services are available up to late hours in the evening.
 But in peek hours, trains and buses are crowded.

 The unreliable frequencies make it complicated to plan a multi modal trip and people need to plan with sufficient margen, what makes it unattractive, in comparison to car or TNC trips.